openshift-labs/learn-katacoda/serverless/4-chained-actions/02-create-split-function.md

-# Create the Split Function
+# Create the Split Action

-For the first step in our sequence, we'll use a Java function to take in a comma delimited list of words and split it around those commas.
+For the first step in our sequence, we'll use a Java action to take in a comma delimited list of words and split it around those commas.

-**1. Create the Java function**
+**1. Create the Java Action**

 Next, it's time to create the Java Action to do the first step in our sequence.
-This function can be created using the [Java Action
+This action can be created using the [Java Action
 Maven Archetype](https://github.com/apache/incubator-openwhisk-devtools/tree/master/java-action-archetype).

 ``cd /root/projects``{{execute}}

-Create a Java function project called `splitter`
+Create a Java Action project called `splitter`

 ```
 mvn archetype:generate \